camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 ### Loop

-See [Workflow Pattern 21: Structured Loop](http://www.workflowpatterns.com/patterns/control/basic/wcp21.php): "The ability to execute a task or subprocess repeatedly.
+Refer to [Workflow Pattern 21: Structured Loop](http://www.workflowpatterns.com/patterns/control/basic/wcp21.php): "The ability to execute a task or subprocess repeatedly.
 The loop has either a pre-test or post-test condition associated with it."

 In BPMN, you can simply model a loop: